bcgsc/biobloom/README.md

 ```
 `-e` will require that both reads match when making the call about what reference they belong in.

-By default `-e` will
+By default `-e` will only count a read if both reads match a filter.
+If you want only it to count situations where only one read matches the filter then the `-i` (`--inclusive`) option can also be used.

-These are general use cases you can use to run the program, but it is possible to customize many aspects of your filter that can drastically change performance depending on your needs.
+These are general usecases you can use to run the program, but it is possible to customize many aspects of your filter that can drastically change performance depending on your needs.
 See section 5 for advanced options.
 You can also using the `-h` command for a listing on the options.

 <a name="4"></a>
 4. Program Output
 ======
-A. Biobloommaker
+#####A. Biobloommaker
-i.
+######i.
 Bloom Filter File (filterID.bf)
   Simply a bit array representing the bloom filter dumped as a file.
-It is simple,
-so that it can be used in almost any system format.
-It is useless without its
-paired info file however.
+It is simple, so that it can be used in     almost any system format.
+It is useless without its paired info file however.

-ii.
+######ii.
 Bloom Filter Info File (filterID.txt)
-This is the information file of the bloom filter, containing the information like
-false positive rate and hash functions used.
-It is in human readable INI
-format.
-It is intended to be read by Biobloomcategorizer in tandem with its
-paired .bf file to perform categorization.
+  This is the information file of the bloom filter, containing the information like false positive rate and hash functions used.
+It is in human readable INI format.
+It is intended to be read by Biobloomcategorizer in tandem with its paired .bf file to perform categorization.

-B. Biobloomcategorizer
+#####B. Biobloomcategorizer
-i.
+######i.
 Summary File (summary.tsv)
- Tab separated file.
+  Tab separated file.
 Contains proportion information about reads mapping
 to each filter.
 Give a good overview of your results
-ii.
+######ii.
 Categorized Sequence FastA/FastQ Files
- In the output directory there will be files for every filter used in addition to
-“multiMatch” and “noMatch” files.
-The reads will be categorized in these
-locations based on the threshold (-m and -t) values used.
+  In the output directory there will be files for every filter used in addition to “multiMatch” and “noMatch” files.
+The reads will be categorized in these locations based on the threshold (-m and -t) values used.

- Reads outputted will have a value (e.g. “/1”) appended to the end of each
-ID to denote pair information about the read.
+  Reads outputted will have a value (e.g. “/1”) appended to the end of each ID to denote pair information about the read.

 <a name="5"></a>
 5. Program options